SoftwareAG/c8y-docs/content/machine-learning/api-reference-mlw-bundle/mlwDataHub.md

 weight: 40

 aliases:
-  - /predictive-analytics/api-reference/#models
+  - /machine-learning/api-reference-mlw-bundle/#mlwDataHub
 ---

-Operations on MLW Projects.
+Data pull from Cumulocity IoT DataHub.

->**Info:** An active subscription of the Onnx microservice is required to perform operations on ONNX models by leveraging the ONNX APIs.
+>**Info:** An active subscription of the MLW microservice is required to perform operations.

 ### POST - Pull Data from Cumulocity IoT DataHub